paulcwhgithub/UCSD-CyberXSecurity/Homework 15/Homework15_README.md

 - **reactive security postures**

 4. How might an attacker exploit the `robots.txt` file on a web server?
+- **Experienced criminal hackers will attempt to harvest the robots.txt file to retrieve private data, such as content management system information and root directory structure.**

 5. What steps can an organization take to obscure or obfuscate their contact information on domain registry web sites?
 - **company information can be redacted for privacy.**